 Experimental Development Program

-The SIEF Experimental Development Program (EDP) is designed to address a significant gap in current funding options available to eligible organisations for progressing technology development to a stage suitable for attracting commercial investment and market uptake.
-The EDP will play an important role in the overall SIEF Portfolio.
+SIEF commenced the Experimental Development Program in mid-2016 to address the significant gap in funding options available for progressing technology development to a stage suitable for attracting commercial investment and market uptake.

 Since the EDP was launched, the SIEF Trustee has approved $9.45m funding from SIEF across 11 projects.
 This has been complemented by $10.5m in co-investment, growing the sustainability of the Fund through an increased role for our partners.
 It is my pleasure to announce that following the success of this program, CSIRO has gifted an additional $10 million for SIEF to extend the program over a further 8 years.